theirc/airbel/src/_projects/information-flows.md

       Two ideas for further exploration have emerged: natural language processing and machine learning and how communication spreads through community.
+  - date: 2019-03-01 00:00:00
+    title: Handbook for humanitarian organizations under development
+    link:
+    link_title:
+    description_markdown: >-
+      This handbook will help organizations assess their communications plans and evaluate how effectively they are reaching the communities they target.&nbsp;
 ---

 Displaced people live in challenging circumstances where accurate information can become difficult to obtain.
 Strengthening information flows can aid in decision-making and make their circumstances easier to manage.